Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

 *One ticket is required per ride.

-*Children aged 0 and 1 are free, but the accompanying person must have a ticket.
+*Children aged 0 and 1 are free, but an accompanying person must have a ticket.

-Click here for details and map of Hakodate Park Kodomo no Kuni
+Click here for details and map information for Hakodate Park Children's World

 SPOT Hakodate Park